When Seniors Are Discharged From the Hospital

 3. Forgetting medication or taking the wrong dose.

 According to Dr. De Oliveira, “44% [of seniors] have low health literacy [and] may have difficulty understanding how medicine is prescribed and take too much or too little.”

 Improper use of prescribed medication poses serious risks to seniors, but a more dangerous problem is when the right medication is prescribed, but the wrong medication is administered.
 This horrific situation happened to Joyce Osler when her pharmacist made a fatal error — one that her home health care nurses didn’t catch.
-Taking the wrong medication directly contributed to her hospital readmission and death, just a few weeks after she was released from hospital, Kaiser Health News reports.
+Taking the wrong medication directly contributed to her hospital readmission and death, just a few weeks after she was released from the hospital, Kaiser Health News reports.
 The horrible error made by Osler’s pharmacist caused her death, but what is just as distressing is that the safeguards which exist to prevent fatal errors like this failed as a result of poor communication and oversight by the health professionals involved.
 Osler’s nurses who provided help at home didn’t double check the medications she was taking.